DavidT3/DAXA/paper/paper.md

 behaviours can be used if the user is unfamiliar with the minutiae of X-ray data preparation.
 Another key benefit of reducing data with [Daxa]{.smallcaps} is the easy access to data logs through our interface, in case of suspected problems during the reduction processes.
-The module is also capable of safely handling processing failures, simply recording at which processing step the failure occurred for a particular ObsID.
+The module is also capable of safely handling processing failures, recording at which processing step the failure occurred for a particular ObsID.

 All of this information is retained permanently, not just while the initial [Daxa]{.smallcaps} processes are running.
-Any [Daxa]{.smallcaps} archive can be loaded back into memory after the fact, once again providing access to the stored log information.
+Any [Daxa]{.smallcaps} archive can be loaded back in after the initial processing, once again providing access to the stored logs, and processing information.
 At this point the archives can also be updated, either by searching for new data from the existing missions, adding data from a different mission, or re-processing specific observations to achieve more scientifically useful data.
-Any such change will be recorded, and processed observations version controlled, so that the data archive can have a specific version that refers to its exact state at any given time; this version can be referred to in published work using the data archive.
-Each data archive is also capable of creating a file that other [Daxa]{.smallcaps} users can import, and which will recreate the data archive by downloading the same data, and processing it in the same way; this renders making fully processed, and large, X-ray data files available with a piece of research is unnecessary.
+Any such change will be recorded in the archive history, and processed observations version controlled, so that the data archive can have a specific version that refers to its exact state at any given time; this version can be referred to in published work using the data archive.
+Each data archive is also capable of creating a file that other [Daxa]{.smallcaps} users can import, and which will recreate the data archive by downloading the same data, and processing it in the same way; this renders making fully processed, and large, X-ray data files available with a piece of research unnecessary.

 # Existing software packages